questdb/documentation/reference/function/json.md

 As a ballpark estimate, you should expect extracting a field from a JSON document to be around one order of magnitude slower than extracting the same data directly from a dedicated database column.
-As such, we suggest reserving use of JSON for when the requirement of handling multiple data fields flexibly outweighs the performance penalty.
+As such, we recommend using JSON only when the requirement of handling multiple data fields flexibly outweighs the performance penalty.

 ### Migrating JSON fields to columns